Skip to Content

 You probably have some of these common household items that will help with your dog’s nail injury right in your kitchen pantry!

-How to Stop Your Dogs Nail From Bleeding with Flour, Baking Soda or Cornstarch:
+How to Stop Your Dogs Nail From Bleeding with Flour, Baking Soda or Plain Cornstarch

-• Grab a pinch of the paste and use a cotton swab to apply pressure to the nail.
-You can use a towel to help keep gentle pressure on the nail.
+• Grab a pinch of the paste and use a cotton swab to apply pressure to the end of the nail.
+You can use a clean towel to help keep gentle pressure on the nail.

 How To Use Soap To Stop a Bleeding Dog Nail